Read the Paper for Exercise Motivation?

 The rowing is a total body cardio exercise that primarily targets the upper thighs and to a lesser degree targets the shoulders, biceps, forearms, abs, calves, lats, middle back, lower back, glutes, hamstrings, and hip flexors.
 You just can’t get much better than that in a single exercise!

-We did some shopping for you and if you click on the picture on the left, you’ll see some of the rowers that Amazon has to offer.
+We did some shopping for you and if you click on the picture, you’ll see some of the rowers that Amazon has to offer.
 Amazon is running a sale on quite a few and you can even have them assemble it.
 I recommend a mat for under the machine to protect your flooring.

 Ok, gotta run – going to the gym to add rowing to my routine !
 Seriously !

-PS.
-As I recommended in Jump for your Heart I added Jump Rope to my routine.
+As recommended in Jump for your Heart I added Jump Rope to my routine.
 Mixing it up is definitely keeping it interesting – I hit 30 jumps today before I lost my rhythm, so I’m going in the right direction.
 Good luck with your routine !!